-PROTEST FAMILY SEPARATION across America
+PROTEST FAMILY SEPARATION in Washington DC

 As approximately 30,000 people marched across the Brooklyn Bridge in New York City, they chanted, "Immigrants built this bridge."
 When they got to the city's ICE headquarters, protesters yelled "shame" at the building.